From the Vedic perspective, all our religious Gods we believe and worship are non-Vedic Gods based on imagination.

 That is why Sage Sankara:~ VC- v6~ Let erudite scholars quote all the scripture, let Gods be invoked through sacrifices, let elaborate rituals be performed, let personal Gods be propitiated---yet, without the realization of one‘s identity with the Self, there shall be no liberation for the individual, not even in the lifetimes of a hundred Brahmas put together

-When Bhagavad Gita says, God is considered the all-pervading consciousness which is the basis of all the animate and inanimate entities and material then nothing has to be accepted other than consciousness a God.
+When Bhagavad Gita says, God is considered the all-pervading consciousness which is the basis of all the animate and inanimate entities and material then nothing has to be accepted as God other than consciousness.

 Bhagavad Gita: ~All those whose intelligence has been stolen by material desires, they worship many Gods.
 (7- Verse -20)

-Lord Krishna Says Ch ~V: ~ “Those who know the Self in truth.".
+Lord Krishna says Ch ~V: ~ “Those who know the Self in truth.".
 The last two words (tattvataha) are usually ignored by pundits, but they make all the difference between the ordinary concept of God and the truth about God.

 The dualistic worship of "God” is only for the ignorant populace.
 The God in truth is only Atman, the ‘Self’.
 In reality, there is no duality, no differentiation.
 Only Atman exists.